Hog Hunts Georgia

 The night started slow.
 Field after field, the Thermal Scanners came up empty.
 At times, it looked like the night might end without a single shot fired.
 But if there’s one thing about Hog Hunting, it’s that things can change in an instant.

 On the very last field of the night, a Wild Pig finally stepped out.
 The team moved into position, but just as they were setting up, a group of deer spooked and bolted.
 For a second, it looked like the opportunity might slip away—but luck was on their side.
-The deer ran off in the opposite direction, and the Pig stayed put just long enough for a clean shot.
-One Hog Down, and what looked like a lost cause turned into a Successful Hunt.
+The deer ran off in the opposite direction, and the Pig stayed put just long enough for there to be success.
+One Hog, and what looked like a lost cause turned into a Successful Hunt.

 Night 2: